KartikeyCode/Youtube-Video-Downloader/README.md

 this project was made using python and uses the pytube library.
 The video you download will be saved directly into the folder in which the python file exists.

+# Run the .exe file in the dist folder to use this product :D

 ## Dependencies
 UPDATE: